 If shelling out for a dedicated camera bag feels like a big expense, a padded insert affords you the ability to stash your camera, incognito, in one of the packs already in your travel rotation.
 Available in small, medium, and large sizes, the Camera Cube from Peak Design will keep your essentials fully protected and organized.
 Inside, a network of FlexFold dividers helps dial the padding to fit your kit, with a “tear-away” zippered opening with a tuck-away flap that makes it easy to quickly access the insides, including movable pockets for filters, lens caps, and other small essentials.
 And though the protection provided by your main pack will likely keep out the elements, know that the cube's recycled 400D nylon canvas materials add another layer of much-needed weatherproofing.
 The small version offers enough space for a small DSLR kit, while the others amp up the storage considerably — up to 12 and 16 liters respectively — and also include dual side access hatches.
 Even more, all models include four C-Clips that help attach the cube to the sides or internal panels of your main pack.

-Consider Nixon's Logic Camera Bag II as a hybrid photo-centric pack.
+Consider Lowepro's Fastpack BP 250 as a hybrid photo-centric pack.
 Its lower section is dedicated to camera and accessory storage, with adjustable padded dividers along with a padded bottom and sidewalls, accessible by two zippers that line the C-shaped compartment.
-A zippered pocket at the top works for batteries, cards, and lens covers — and, the entire lower padded section can be removed from the main pack.
-The upper section, accessible by a generous zippered flap, reveals copious additional storage for all other things, including a variety of slide panels for magazines and tablets, zippered pockets for keys, cords, and other accessories, as well as ample additional storage for clothes, water bottles, and other travel essentials.
+A zippered pocket at the top works for batteries, cards, and lens covers.
+The upper section, accessible by a generous zippered flap, reveals copious additional storage for all other things, including a variety of slide panels for magazines and tablets, zippered pockets for keys, cords, and other accessories, as well as ample additional storage for water bottles and other travel essentials.
 Your laptop can even be carried in a zippered sleeve running the length of the back panel, making it easy to free your computer for airline security.
-It’s rated to carry just less than 50 pounds — and is fairly hefty even when empty — but twin adjustable shoulder straps and a sternum strap help distribute the load.
-The cotton/nylon canvas has a distressed PU coating to fend off the weather and provides a worn-in, urban aesthetic, with a chunky vertical zipper pocket lining the upper flap of the pack for things like your airline ticket or passport.
+The outer has an all weather cover to fend off the elements so you can travel with your camera anywhere.

 Best Features: Chrome Industries Niko Camera Backpack